 The Energy Council of Canada brings together senior energy executives from all energy industry sectors and government to engage in national, continental, and global energy activities.
 Its members share their expertise and work collaboratively on matters related to energy in Canada and abroad.
 CanWEA joins other industry associations as a member of the Energy Council of Canada.

-As part of its Canada 150 celebrations, the ECC has invited Canadian energy leaders to reflect on energy developments to date and provide insights on what's ahead in a series of letters.
-Visit Energy in Canada @150 and Beyond!at www.energy.ca to read CanWEA's wind energy story.
+As part of its Canada 150 celebrations in 2017, the ECC invited Canadian energy leaders to reflect on energy developments to date and provide insights on what's ahead in a series of letters.
+Find CanWEA’s story at Energy in Canada @150 and Beyond!

 Learn more about the Energy Council of Canada